-I’ve done a lot less music since 2017, when I switched from semi-professional conducting to full-time work in a non-musical field.
-So I’ve been diverting my choral energies elsewhere, creating some in-depth tutorial videos to help beginning choir conductors explore some of the classics of the repertoire.
+I’ve done rather less conducting since 2018, when I switched from professional music to full-time work in a non-musical field.
+But I’ve been diverting my choral energies elsewhere, creating some in-depth tutorial videos to help beginning choir conductors explore some of the classics of the repertoire.

 I produce and present an ongoing podcast for the European Commission’s Scientific Advice Mechanism.
 It’s a series of long-form interviews about the interface between science and politics, focusing particularly on science advice and evidence-informed policymaking.

 I’ve interviewed some big names (big in the science advice world, that is!), but also a range of early-career researchers and off-the-wall guests.
 The show has become pretty well known in science advice circles in Europe, and it’s a lot of fun — if you’re into that kind of thing.

 In an extremely unlikely turn of events, I was the lead author for a paper about microplastics pollution published in the journal Environment International, and subsequently cited in Nature.
 I don’t think this is too bad an achievement, given that my highest science qualification is a school certificate from the age of 16.

 Choral evensong in Bruges

 The many Christian churches of the Belgian city of Bruges hold an annual massed service in the spectacular Sint-Salvatorskathedraal.
 In 2019, the Anglican community hosted a service of full choral evensong with more than a thousand people in attendance.
 I directed it.

 As well as writing, I’ve done a lot of visual design for both printed and online communications over the years.
 Here are some samples.